Scot3004/secorto/README.md

 NOTE: Take a look at [gatsby-advanced-starter](https://github.com/Vagr9K/gatsby-advanced-starter) if you prefer building UI from scratch and/or only interested in fundamental features.

-You can also visit [my personal blog](https://vagr9k.me) if you want to see a fully implemented blog based on this starter.
+You can also visit [Ruben's personal blog](https://vagr9k.me), other example of blog using the same starter.

 ![Article Screenshot](docs/screenshot-article.png)
 ![Mobile Screenshot](docs/screenshot-mobile.png)